mcooper7649/SolidityBootCamp/lottery-react/readme.md

 8. We may want to display the 'Winner' but the pickWinner method doesn't actually return any data, so we can't determine that yet., we could add a lastWinner[index] logic to our contract to determine who won but for this example we won't add it to keep it simple.

+## Project Complete
+--

+Congratulations on Completing your first complete contract and front end project.

+See ./kickstarter/readme.md for next course overview